obscuritylabs/PythonFundamentals/README.md

 ## Course TOC
 The course is built to be taught in a structured order:
+1) Python 3 Setup
+2) Python 3 Core
-1) Python 3 Types
+3) Python 3 Types
-2) Python 3 Variables
+4) Python 3 Variables
-3) Python 3 Flow Control
+5) Python 3 Flow Control

 ## Course Introduction
 This course was designed in free time for our team who are not already or currently studying basic programing principles.
 It is built to introduce them to a few concepts that are key to understanding the Python programing language and syntax.
 Many of the lessons as a seasoned programmer come only with time, this course is meant to arm a programmer with the `thought` process and how logic works within the programing world and the basic concepts to apply that `thought` process to get Python to do what you need it get the job done.